-This framework establishes priorities for USAREUR-AF as the Army Service Component Command and SETAF-AF as its major subordinate command focused on Africa.
+This framework establishes priorities for United States Army Europe and Africa (USAREUR-AF) as the Army Service Component Command and Southern European Task Force, Africa (SETAF-AF) as its major subordinate command focused on Africa.
 For SETAF-AF, these priorities are built around three core missions:

-- Synchronizing Army operations, activities and investments in Africa: - Providing scalable contingency response options from a platoon to 2-Star Joint Task Force Headquarters; - Serving as the senior responsible command for all Army personnel and facilities in the strategically critical ally of Italy.
+- Synchronizing Army operations, activities, and investments in Africa; - Providing scalable contingency response options from a platoon to 2-Star Joint Task Force Headquarters; - Serving as the senior responsible command for all Army personnel and facilities in the strategically critical ally of Italy.

 The U.S. Army plays an essential role in realizing USAFRICOM's campaign plan.
 The Army in Africa is primarily focused on strengthening and enabling African land forces in pursuit of our common security objectives.
-USAREUR-AF centers on the strategic relationships necessary to ensure the

-Army is trained, ready and resourced to meet its requirements in Africa.
+USAREUR-AF, as the Army Service Component Command responsible for all Army support to USAFRICOM, centers on the strategic relationships necessary to ensure the Army is trained, ready, and resourced to meet its requirements in Africa.